 Sustainability has been a watchword in the timber industry for decades now, and softwood decking tends to have been cut from coniferous trees that grow back quickly.
 Arbordeck ensures that all its timber is supplied from sustainable sources and uses a Chain of Custody–certified system to provide traceability from forest to finished product.

-Staining and cleaning is part and parcel of owning a timber deck, and timber purists view these processes as a labour of love.
+Staining, cleaning and deck repair is part and parcel of owning a timber deck, and timber purists view these processes as a labour of love.
 Without staining, timber decks can turn grey, and cleaning is important to remove mold and moss from the wood.

 Composite decks, in contrast, are virtually maintenance free, needing just a basic clean with a composite deck cleaner or combination of soap, hot water and a soft bristle brush, on a semi-annual basis – a quality that even stone can’t compete with.
 Composite decks require no staining and will retain their colour for years.